15 Strains of Malicious Software

 • How They Spread: They replicate themselves and spread across networks, exploiting vulnerabilities.

 • Real-World Example: Remember the WannaCry ransomware attack?
-That was a worm wreaking havoc by exploiting a Windows vulnerability.
+It was a worm that wreaked havoc by exploiting a Windows vulnerability.

 3. Trojan Horses: The Deceptive Destroyers